Underwater Video & Photography

 Based on the vibrant and buzzing island of Koh Tao, Thailand, Oceans Below Underwater Video Productions and Training offers courses that are recognized by diving industry insiders as the best, most comprehensive professional level underwater videography training available.
 We train aspiring underwater videographers in the art of underwater video in a 3, 5 or 12 day course.
 If you prefer to learn to create both topside and underwater video for social media messaging and promos, we have expert-level knowledge to help you maximize your exposure.
 Check out our underwater videography training courses.

 In case you are more interested in doing an underwater photography course, we offer 3 and 5 day courses or we can custom make a course to meet your time frame and objective.
 You will be trained to photograph some of the stunning underwater scenery and marine life of Koh Tao, using strobes and shooting with natural light.
-During your underwater photography training course you will be using high-quality Sony mirrorless cameras and Nauticam and Fantasea Underwater Housings.
+During your underwater photography training course you will be using high-quality Sony mirrorless cameras and Nauticam Underwater Housings.
 If you prefer to use your own equipment, you are welcome to do so.

 Oceans Below also produces professional and creative promotional videos to help broadcast your brand using the latest, high quality video equipment.
-In addition, our extensive library of underwater 4K and HD stock footage from around the world is available for use in any of your productions.
+In addition, our extensive library of underwater 4K and HD stock footage from around the world are available for use in any of your productions.
 Get in touch for more information or to find out about our licensing and prices.
 Finally, our team at Oceans Below arranges exciting, off-the-beaten-path underwater adventure to some of the coolest dive and freedive locations in the world.
 Check out our upcoming trips here.

 Showreel: HD Underwater Footage